Skip to content

 Holland Andrews

 The ever-expanding boundlessness of a Fringe lineup allows for surprising intersections and a delightful example this year came from vocalist, clarinetist, and composer Holland Andrews.
 In the close and cozy walls of Solar Myth — where jazz improvisers typically take the stage — they stood alone commanding two mics and a table spread’s worth of synthesizer knobs and buttons.
-It was akin to watching a scientist fiddle about in their lab, only here the artist embraced a jazzy spontaneity and experimented live, layering intertwining melodies and riffs with careful precision.
+It was akin to watching a scientist fiddle about in a lab, only here the artist embraced a jazzy spontaneity and experimented live, layering intertwining melodies and riffs with careful precision.
 Sparse lyrics repeated lessons, like “Your doubts are getting in the way.”
 Andrews conjured a transportive, otherworldly sound that was, at turns, operatic beauty and trippy distortion for a unique, entrancing journey that stayed with me long after I left. — RC

 ‘On Buried Ground’

 On Buried Ground unearthed the history of Black congregants of the historic Christ Church.
-Developed by Nia Benjamin, Rayne (Angela Bey), and Shayla-Vie Jenkins, and presented in collaboration with Christ Church Preservation Trust, it was split into two distinct sections.
+Developed by Nia Benjamin, Rayne (Angela Bey), and Shayla-Vie Jenkins, and presented in collaboration with Christ Church Preservation Trust, the show was split into two distinct sections.
 The first invited the audience to explore Christ Church Burial Ground as it told the stories of four enslaved Black children, who were buried in unmarked graves.
 For the spectacular second half, the show moved inside Christ Church to tell the story of Alice of Dunk’s Ferry, an enslaved woman who lived to be 116 years old.
-It examined her last days through dance and poetry.
+It examined the last days of her life through dance and poetry.
 Rhonda Moore’s performance as Alice was truly magnificent.
 There were moments where everything was working so harmoniously throughout the second half that it became more of a spiritual experience than a theatrical one. — FS

 ‘The Listeners’

 While the festival might be more known for its small scale and eccentric acts, Opera Philadelphia has been a regular partner for epic productions.
-The U.S. premiere of The Listeners — composed by Lansdale native Missy Mazzoli — landed at the Academy of Music for three nights with a contemporary story that incorporated elements rare on opera stages; from an Instagram Live segment to melodic cursing to vaping.
+The U.S. premiere of The Listeners — composed by Lansdale native Missy Mazzoli — landed at the Academy of Music for three nights with a contemporary story that incorporated elements rarely seen on opera stages, from an Instagram Live segment to melodic cursing to vaping.
 The outstanding soprano Nicole Heaston played Claire, a teacher plagued by a nagging hum that no one else can hear.
 She finds a community of fellow listeners with a magnetic leader, but she soon realizes that he’s more sinister than comforting.
 Incredible vocals from the cast were especially incisive amid the enthralling set design, which projected the singers’ filmed confessionals onto a massive screen as they sang their deepest secrets.
 While some parts of the plot lost me (see: the gratuitous police shooting), it was exciting to see cutting-edge opera talent taking risks. — RC

 ‘Othello (vs the Military Industrial Complex)’

 Classical works frequently serve as prompts for contemporary insights at Fringe; in this ambitious effort, local Palestinian writer Zaina Yasmin Dana channeled her family’s personal experiences, real-life interviews with Israeli soldiers, poetry, and electronic dance music into a modern take on Othello, as a response to the ongoing war in Gaza.
 The titular character is a Palestinian soldier — played by her brother Qais Dana — serving in the Israeli army during the 2014 Gaza War.
-His wife and fellow soldier Desdemona (Maddie Gillespie) wears a peace sign necklace and says she loves him while waxing poetically about a time before social media when she says the conflict could have been resolved “quietly.”
+His wife and fellow soldier, Desdemona (Maddie Gillespie), wears a peace sign necklace and says she loves him while waxing poetically about a time before social media when she says the conflict could have been resolved “quietly.”
 That sentiment is repeated with the backdrop projection of a clip from Aladdin’s “A Whole New World” and later in a video with real Israeli soldiers repeating the same line.

 The dialogue shifts from Shakespeare’s flowery prose to sardonic commentary from a captivating Iago (Jackson Purdy).
-He breaks the fourth wall to confront the audience with real testimony from the Danas’ father, who at 16, was tortured by Israeli soldiers to confess a crime he did not commit.
+He breaks the fourth wall to confront the audience with real testimony from the Danas’ father, who at 16, was tortured by Israeli soldiers into confessing to a crime he did not commit.
 “Is this enough?
 To make a connection with him?”
 Iago asks as Othello appears bound and blindfolded.
-“He’s not even an actor but his sister wrote this play about their father — every night he has to listen in detail to the torture his father experienced.”
+“He’s not even an actor, but his sister wrote this play about their father — every night he has to listen in detail to the torture his father experienced.”

 The intimate setting at Icebox Project Space was standing room only, with an audience that seemed eager to see these challenging conversations on Philadelphia stages.
 The production was a bit rough and uneven, but I’m looking forward to seeing how Dana might continue developing the work for the future. — RC